vineetprasad19/ApacheSpark/README.md

     .start()
 query.awaitTermination()

-**These examples show how to perform basic operations with Spark, including creating a session, loading data, transforming datasets, querying with SQL, writing data to storage, and processing streaming data.**
+**These above examples shows how to perform basic operations with Spark, including creating a session, loading data, transforming datasets, querying with SQL, writing data to storage, and processing streaming data.**